GantZA/LatentOrderBookModel.jl/README.md

 * sample_std :: Float - The sample standard deviation of the price path.
 Used to find an upper and lower bound for the discretized price grid.
 * D :: Float - The Diffusion coefficient in the SPDE
 * nu :: Float - The latent order cancellation rate
-* α :: Float - The scaling value for the Stochastic Drift term
+* σ :: Float - The scaling value for the Stochastic Drift term
 * λ :: Float - Source Term function parameter 1
 * μ :: Float - Source Term function parameter 2
 ## Example Usage